-MOBILE PHONES: If you wish to have a mobile phone while in Canada you can ask your host family to help you purchase a phone and/or a phone plan.
+Alternatively you can ask your host family to help you purchase a phone and/or a phone plan.
 Students must have their own phone plans.
 If you have an existing phone from your home country, you may be able to replace the SIM card for Canadian use.
 You will need to discuss with a reputable phone company.